RJ Jacinto: Career

 Jacinto became an entrepreneur at the age of 15, founding the first multi-track recording company in Asia.
 At the age of 17, Jacinto and his friends established his radio station in his parents' backyard.
-The establishment of the radio station with the call letters dzRJ, would eventually become the legendary and at the same time, influential rock and roll station in the country.
+The establishment of the radio station with the call letters dzRJ, would eventually be an influential rock and roll station in the country.

 By the age of 19, Jacinto began working at his family's Iligan Integrated Steel Mills, Inc. (IISMI), the Philippines' largest steel mill, as VP Purchasing and later as SVP Operations.
 His band RJ and the Riots disbanded in 1971.

 During the Martial law period under Ferdinand Marcos, the Jacinto family's assets were forcibly seized and placed under military control and executives of the company were jailed with no charges filed.
 The sequestered assets included Jacinto's two radio stations.
 At that time, Jacinto was in the United States and opted to stay there in exile for 14 years to save himself from being jailed.
 During his exile, Jacinto recorded songs together with other Filipino musicians and secretly sent them to the Philippines for airplay.
 The songs "Muli" and "Don't Let Go" became hits but the composers and singers were not named in order to avoid military sanctions.

 On March 5, 1986, Juan Ponce Enrile, who was then the Defense Minister, returned the radio stations and some of the Jacinto family's steel mills back to the Jacintos.
 DZRJ was finally transferred from military administration in June 1986 and Jacinto began to make DZRJ, the leader in retro wave by playing music from the 1950s, 1960s and 1970s.

 Upon returning from exile from Martial Law, Jacinto established a string of businesses: